Studying at Ormiston Senior College

 Senior high school is not all about education.
 It’s also about being offered opportunities and the support required to develop new interests, skills and talents.
 The College’s unique timetable also allows for students to work towards achievement in the ‘Duke of Edinburgh Award Scheme’ which both encourages and rewards students to have aspirations of success in all fields of life through involvement.
 In addition, we also offer a wide range of co-curricular opportunities to enhance school life- including in sports; culture, arts and music and citizenship and service.

 Sporting & Co-curricular Activities

 Students at Ormiston are encouraged to become involved in the wider life of the school.
 We offer a range of co-curricular activities from summer and winter sports to debating, dance, drama, music, robotics, film-making, cultural performances and service.

 Each year as the school has grown, we have been able to offer a greater range of sporting opportunities and teams entered in inter-school competitions.
-From boys and girls football, hockey and basketball to netball, badminton, ultimate Frisbee, volleyball and turbo touch there is something for nearly everyone to participate in and enjoy.
+From boys and girls football, hockey and basketball to netball, badminton, volleyball and turbo touch there is something for nearly everyone to participate in and enjoy.

 Duke of Edinburgh's Hillary Award Scheme

 The Duke of Edinburgh’s Hillary Award Scheme has quickly been established as a corner stone of life at Ormiston Senior College.